azrafe7/hxPixels/README.md

 ### Implementation

-`Pixels` is an abstract over `haxe.io.Bytes` and stores the source-specific color format in the underlying `bytes`, auto-converting to ARGB when using get/set methods (see other branches for the inverse approach).
+`Pixels` is an abstract over `haxe.io.Bytes`.
+It stores the raw bytes in the underlying `bytes` var (in source-specific color format), auto-converting to ARGB when using get/set methods (see other branches for the inverse approach).

 ### Usage
 <sup>See the [src folder](https://github.com/azrafe7/hxPixels/tree/master/src) for examples on how to use it, and file issues if you have problems or spot a bug.</sup>